Antonio-Kim/docs/dotnet/webapi/database/database_setup.md

 ### PostgreSQL

-This database requires little more configuration due to the nature of requiring to login and setup.
+This database requires little more configuration than Sqlite for example due to the nature of requiring to login and setup.
 But once that's passed the coding is about the same.
 Using pgAdmin, open up and start up the server you want to create the database.
 Under "Login/Group Roles", right click and select "Create -> Login/Group Role".
 Under general enter in the username, and under definition enter in the password.
 Go to privileges,make sure to enable create database and login, or simply enable the superuser.
 Click save.